NeuromorphicProcessorProject/snn_toolbox/snntoolbox/target_simulators/README.md

   pyNN is a simulator-independent language for building neural network models.
 It allows running the converted net in a Spiking Simulator like Brian, NEURON, or NEST.
+* MegaSim - A simulator developed at the University of Seville with special focus on hardware features.